Sydney Dance Company

 Ashlea Mary Cohen

-Ashlea Mary Cohen was awarded a Masters in Physiotherapy from Sydney University in 2012, and achieved a Bachelor of Applied Science (Exercise & Sport Science/Masters of Nursing) in 2009.
-She has completed a Graduate Certificate of Sports Physiotherapy in 2015 and is currently undertaking her Masters of Sports Physiotherapy through La Trobe University with the goal of becoming a Titled Sports Physiotherapist in 2021.
+Ashlea Mary Cohen is a Titled APA Sports and Exercise Physiotherapist.
+She graduated from Sydney University with a Bachelor of Applied Science (Exercise & Sport Science/Masters of Nursing) in 2009 followed by a Masters in Physiotherapy from Sydney University in 2012.
+She furthered her studies achieving a Graduate Certificate of Sports Physiotherapy in 2015 and later a Masters of Sports Physiotherapy through La Trobe University in 2021.

-Ashlea is the owner and director of Peak Performance Physiotherapy in Gymea & Ultimo where she offers her physiotherapy skills to all.
+Ashlea is the owner and director of Peak Performance Physiotherapy in Gymea & Dawes Point where she offers her physiotherapy skills to all.
 She is also a creator of Peak Performance Prehab, an online exercise program for dancers to improve mobility and strength.

-Whilst undertaking clinic work Ashlea has gained employment as a Physiotherapist with musical theatre and dance productions in Sydney: Les Miserables (2015), Anything Goes (2015), Belgium Dance Company, Sydney Tour (2015), Mark Morris Dance Company (2015), Fiddler on the Roof (2016), We Will Rock You (2016), My Fair Lady (2016, 2017) and Diary of a Wombat (2017).
+Whilst undertaking clinic work Ashlea has gained employment as a Physiotherapist with musical theatre and dance productions in Sydney: Les Miserables (2015), Anything Goes (2015), Belgium Dance Company, Sydney Tour (2015), Mark Morris Dance Company (2015), Fiddler on the Roof (2016), We Will Rock You (2016), My Fair Lady (2016, 2017), Diary of a Wombat (2017) and Carmen motion picture (2021).
 Ashlea worked as the Principal Physiotherapist for Bangarra Dance Theatre in 2016-2017 and has been the Principal Physiotherapist for Sydney Dance Company since 2016.

 For more information and appointments with Ashlea please visit: www.peakperformphysio.com.au